critocrito/build-chores/packages/eslint-config-lint/readme.md

 }
 ```

  To use flow as well place a `.flowconfig` and `.flowcoverage` configuration file.
-See [`flowconfig.example`](../../flowconfig.example) and [`flowcoverage.example`](../../flowcoverage.example) for templates.
+See the [example `flowconfig`](../../project-example/.flowconfig) and the [example `.flowcoverage`](../../project-example/.flowcoverage) for templates.

-Edit your `package.json` to include the following scripts:
+Edit your `package.json` to include the following scripts.
+See the [example `package.json`](../../project-example/package.json) for a template.

 ```
 {
   "scripts": {
     "lint": "eslint src/**/*.js**",
-    "fix": "yarn lint --fix",
-    "flow-coverage": "yarn flow-coverage-report --config ./.flowcoverage" }
+    "lint:coverage": "yarn flow-coverage-report --config ./.flowcoverage",
+    "fix": "yarn lint --fix"
+  }
 }
 ```